Crested Gecko Myths

 Secondly, leopard and crested geckos have a digestive enzyme in their stomachs called chitinase which is there specifically to digest chitin - the very material that the exoskeleton or shell is made from.

 PS: No one in the crested gecko hobby seemed to know about chitinase until I pointed it out here.
 Now I see competitors talking about chitinase in their posts and videos.
-You know who you are...and if you'd like to plagiarize more content, go have a look at my cohabbing page - that's pointed right at you. ;-)
+You know who you are...and if you'd like to plagiarize more content, please go have a look at my cohabbing page. ;-)

 So where or why did this myth start?